bheale/us-core-with-mcc-test-kit/README.md

 - Navigate to `http://localhost`.
 The US Core with MCC test suite will be available.

 ## License
-Copyright 2022 The MITRE Corporation
+Copyright 2022 The MITRE Corporation (orginial US CORE test kit)

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the